gundarsv/Movies/README.md

 🌐 The frontend should now be live at `http://localhost:5173`.

-## 🛠 Usage

-1. **Home Page**: Explore a curated list of movies or navigate to different sections of the app.
-2. **Search**: Use the intuitive search bar to discover movies.
-3. **Recent Searches**: Stay updated with your search history, conveniently located on the right side of the home page.

 ## ⚙️ Configuration

 - Backend configurations like API key and base URL are located in `appsettings.json`.
-- Adjust frontend API endpoints or other configurations in their respective service or component files.
+- Adjust frontend API endpoints or other configurations in their respective service.